Nek5000/Nek5000/README.md

 contains the majority of the Nek5000 application sources.

 ####`jl`
-contains gather/scatter communication, interpolation, and preconditioners written in highly general C code.
+contains gather/scatter communication ([gslib](https://github.com/gslib/gslib)), interpolation, and preconditioners written in highly general C code.
-`jl` used to live in `nek5_svn/trunk/nek`, but is being promoted to the top level to emphasize its library-like relationship to the rest of the source.
-In fact, `jl` has been extended externally in [gslib](https://github.com/gslib/gslib), which is used in other projects.

 ####`bin`
 contains scripts for running nek5000 and manipulating its output.

 #### `tools`
-contains the sources for the pre- and post-processing tools which are stand-alone fortran programs.
+contains the sources for the pre- and post-processing tools which are stand-alone.

 #### `short-tests`
 contains light-weight regression tests for validation.